camargo/ng-seed/README.md

 This is a basic Angular 2 seed project that you can use to bootstrap your new Angular 2 project.

-To start change all occurrences of "app" in this project to your app name.
+To get started, change all occurrences of `"app"` in this project to your app name.

-Features include:
+## Features

 1. Webpack
 2. Linting (Part of build process)